Is construction an essential business?

 The governments of Arizona, California, Illinois, and Texas are a few examples.

 No state has implemented an outright ban on construction across the board.
-However, many – like the federal government – have placed limits on its scope.
+However, many – like the federal government – have limited its scope.
 These include:

 • California